HOW TO LOSE FAT: MEN VS. WOMEN

 Even relatively lean men will store fat in very specific areas of their mid-sections, like their lower belly, upper back, and low back.
 I have a very low body fat percentage, and I still have remnants of fat in my low back that I will probably never get rid of.

-Men tend to not have fat storage in issues in their calves, legs, and arms providing they’re not extremely overweight.
+Men tend to not have body fat storage in issues in their calves, legs, and arms providing they’re not extremely overweight.

 BODY FAT DEPOSITS IN WOMEN